-Why we founded Parents In Needby chair, Catherine Bailey
+Why we founded Parents In Needby Chief Executive, Catherine Bailey

 Today I saw a man collecting for a charity that supports autism was wearing a jacket with the words “Until we understand” which is what I think we are all looking to do.
 Although I am by profession a Television and film producer, I am here today to share my experience with you as a parent of a child with autism, and as a founder of a charity, Parents in Need.

 When my son, Jamie, was born, like all parents, we dreamed of the successful life and career he would enjoy.

 But then our lives changed forever in a way that no family can ever prepare for.

 “Special Needs”.
 The diagnosis of Special Needs is an umbrella beneath which, a staggering array of diagnoses are squeezed.

 Following diagnosis parents are immediately hurled into an unknown world of confusing contradictions, bureaucracy and loneliness.
 Suddenly they have to make sure that their child receives the help, therapy, schooling, and inclusion they need and deserve.
 They are expected to search for appropriate care; seek acceptance in the extended family, school and community; plan for an uncertain future and, most difficult of all, adjust their own expectations.